elliotjreed/elliotjreed/cv.md

 Responsible for e-commerce operations, including automation, marketing, website design, eBay and Amazon management and integrations, and customer service management.

-- Designed and implemented several Magento-based e-commerce websites and internal systems in PHP, Python, MySQL, and Javascript;
+- Designed and implemented several Magento-based websites and internal systems in PHP, Python, MySQL, and Javascript;
 - Managed Google and Facebook PPC advertising, and multi-channel content on eBay and Amazon;
 - Implemented a digital pick, pack, and dispatch process to reduce order errors to under 1%;
 - Managed customer service, warehouse, and administrative teams, budgets, and suppliers.